Jakarta Shopping Guide: Top 11 Indonesian Products

 Image Courtesy of: Oliver Hallmann

 Kopi Luwak or Civet Coffee is one of the most expensive and least produced kinds of coffee.
 It is obtained from the coffee beans eaten by an Asian Palm Civet, passed through its digestive tract and then defecated.
 The beans maintain their form and are then cleaned, roasted and grounded.
 The result is a very aromatic coffee with much less bitterness.
 The enzymes from civet's digestive tract make shorter peptides and more free amino acids.
 Kopi Luwak is produced on the Indonesian islands of Java, Bali and Sulawesi.
 The coffee beans for Kopi Luwak are of different varieties, so the coffee can vary in taste, however, all Luwak coffees have a shared aroma profile and lack bitterness.
 Being the most expensive coffee in the world, Kopi Luwak is sold for between $100 and $600 per pound.
+You can find Kopik Lukak served at high end coffee shops or fine dining restaurants in Bali that offer premium and rare ingredients.

 Where to find it: